 As an alternative to putting HEPA filtration units into each classroom, the same effect can be achieved by replacing the room air with fresh, uncontaminated air.
 Air exchange in a classroom is controlled by the HVAC system which is calibrated to provide a constant flow of fresh air.
 Both CDC and ASHRAE have recommended that schools operate ventilation systems at maximum airflow to constantly change the air.

 The challenge in older buildings is that there are “pockets” of interior space or rooms that cannot achieve a good fresh air flow.
-Therefore, the CDC also suggests hand-held, portable CO2 detectors or a desktop CO2 monitor with good-ok-bad visual indicators to test different areas in the building where proper airflow does not occur.
+Therefore, the CDC also suggests using a portable or desktop CO2 monitor with good-ok-bad visual indicators to test different areas in the building where proper airflow does not occur.

 With the coming school year, parents and school boards will face the challenge of sending children back to school in a safe manner.
 Through a combination of hygiene, masks, HEPA filtration and verified fresh air exchange, classrooms can be made safe for children.

 Photo by Shopify Partners from Burst